smart-on-fhir/cumulus-library/docs/creating-sql-with-python.md

 Before jumping into this doc, take a look at
 [Creating Studies](creating-studies.md).
-If you're just working on `core` tables related to the US Core FHIR profiles, you may not be interested in this, or only need to look at the [Working with TableBuilders](#working-with-tablebuilders) and the
+If you're just working with `core` tables related to the US Core FHIR profiles, you may not be interested in this, or only need to look at the [Working with TableBuilders](#working-with-tablebuilders) and the